 Renaissance Fashion for Under $10

 Creating a Renaissance Outfit on a Budget

-Long before we were married my husband and I attended a renaissance fair on a date.
+Long before we were married, my husband and I attended a Renaissance fair on a date.
 Over a decade later, we decided to attend the festival again, only this time with our two children.
-Our kids had gone to Disney World a few months prior to the fair and actually told us that the Renaissance Fair was better than Disney World!
-So, we have made going to the Pennsylvania Renaissance Fair a yearly outing for our family.
+Our kids had gone to Disney World a few months prior to the fair and actually told us that the Renaissance fair was better than Disney World!
+Se have made going to the Pennsylvania Renaissance Fair a yearly outing for our family ever since.

 Homemade Renaissance Outfits

 Women's Renaissance Fashion

 When looking at yard sales and secondhand stores for women's Renaissance fashion items, here are some things to search for.